-The Climate Smart Strategy has performance measures and performance monitoring targets for tracking implementation and progress.
-The purpose of the performance measures and targets is to monitor and assess whether key elements or actions that make up the strategy are being implemented, and whether the strategy is achieving expected outcomes.
-If an assessment finds the region is deviating significantly from the Climate Smart Strategy performance monitoring targets, then Metro will work with local, regional, and state partners to consider the revision or replacement of policies and actions to ensure the region remains on track with meeting adopted targets for reducing greenhouse gas emissions.
+The Climate Smart Strategy has performance measures and monitoring targets for tracking implementation and progress, which monitor and assess whether key elements or actions are being implemented and are achieving expected outcomes.
+If an assessment finds the region is deviating significantly from the Climate Smart Strategy performance monitoring targets, then Metro will work with local, regional and state partners to consider the revision or replacement of policies and actions to ensure the region remains on track to meet adopted targets for reducing greenhouse gas emissions.